Historic Bandolier Bags and a Belt from the Ojibwe

 We have been given a couple of these beautiful pieces to share with you.
 The first is absolutely beautiful, in great condition with loomed floral designs covering the straps and the bag and stitched floral beading surrounding the bag.
 It measures 39" from the top of the collar to the bottom of the tassels and the bag portion is 11" x 13".
 The straps are 5 1/2" wide.

 This one is a fabulous example of a Bandolier bag and was probably made between 1890 and 1900.
-It is offered at $1400.00.

 The second bag has some missing beads in the center of the pouch.
 The pouch is different than those found on most Bandolier bags as it only has a small opening in the top, just large enough to put your hand inside.
 It could easily be mounted in a shadow box to create a very nice, historic decorative piece.
 I have asked several bead restoration people if they would be able to bring it back to top form, and while the answer is yes, we have made a decision to offer that option to the purchaser if they so decide.